jwds1978/jwds1978.github.io/_posts/2017-05-22-darkness-and-depression.md

   But, I knew better.&nbsp; I made a conscious decision to listen, and for the first time in months, the voice shut its damned mouth.
 </p>
 <p>
-  What ensued was astounding&hellip;&nbsp; My head and face tingled.&nbsp; I felt a, distinct crunching feeling within the tip-top of my brain &#8212; as if, the folds of my cerebral cortex, where tightening and strengthening themselves.&nbsp; I'm used to getting headaches, but a new and different one presented itself at my forehead.&nbsp; I welcomed it&hellip;&nbsp; I knew something big was happening.&nbsp; That some new &#8212; or, old and forgotten &#8212; pathway was being opened-up and I was (re)learning how to make use of it.
+  What ensued was astounding&hellip;&nbsp; My head and face tingled.&nbsp; I felt a, distinct, crunching feeling within the tip-top of my brain &#8212; as if, the folds of my cerebral cortex, were tightening and strengthening themselves.&nbsp; I'm used to getting headaches, but a new and different one presented itself at my forehead.&nbsp; I welcomed it&hellip;&nbsp; I knew something big was happening.&nbsp; That some new &#8212; or, old and forgotten &#8212; pathway was being opened-up and I was (re)learning how to make use of it.
 </p>